tmobile/magentaA11y/_checklist-native/date-picker.md

   role:  |
       Identifies itself as a button in iOS and "double tap to activate" in Android
   group: |
-      Visible label is grouped or associated with the picker in a single swipe
+      Group visible label with control that opens picker
   state: |
       Expresses its state (disabled/dimmed)